 U.S. Representative Marshall beats Kobach in Kansas Republican primary for Senate

+Marshall will run in November against the Democratic nominee state Senator Barbara Bollier, a former Republican who won her primary easily.
+Republicans currently have a 53-47 Senate majority, and non-partisan analysts see the competition for Senate control as either a toss-up or slightly favoring Democrats.

-Kobach is an anti-immigration firebrand who advised President Donald Trump's 2016 presidential campaign on immigration.
-He later served as vice chairman of Trump's short-lived voter fraud commission.
-The Senate Leadership Fund (SLF), a political action committee aligned with Senate Majority Leader Mitch McConnell, welcomed the results, saying it spent $2.1 million in the primary to boost Marshall.
+Kobach advised President Donald Trump's 2016 presidential campaign on immigration.
+The Senate Leadership Fund (SLF), a political action committee aligned with Senate Majority Leader Mitch McConnell, spent $2.1 million in the primary to boost Marshall.

-The Kobach and Tlaib races are testing whether each party will steer to the right or left, or stay closer to the political center.
-In Michigan, Tlaib thanked her supporters on Facebook, although fewer than 1% of the results were in.
-“I want to thank you, because it's not just my name on the ballot.
-It's Medicare for all.
-It's the Green New Deal.
-It's to push back against structural racism,” she said.
+"Tonight, Missouri's 1st has decided that an incremental approach isn't going to work any longer," Bush told her supporters.
+Another Justice Democrat-backed candidate, Jamaal Bowman, recently ousted Representative Eliot Engel in the New York primary.
+Clay wasn't the only member of Congress who suffered an upset Tuesday.
+Representative Steve Watkins of Kansas, who faces felony charges of illegal voting, was defeated in the Republican primary by the state treasurer, Jake LaTurner.

-Tlaib, 44, is a member of the "Squad" - four female freshmen who have become the face of the House of Representatives’ liberal wing.
-She is in a rematch against Detroit City Council President Brenda Jones.
-Jones, 60, lost to Tlaib by fewer than 1,000 votes two years ago.
-The district includes parts of Detroit, a predominantly Black city.
+In Michigan, Tlaib is in a rematch against Jones, the Detroit City Council President, who lost to Tlaib by fewer than 1,000 votes two years ago.
+Tlaib, 44, is a member of the "Squad," four female freshmen, including Ocasio-Cortez, who have become the face of the House's liberal wing.

-In Arizona, voters in the Republican Senate primary picked Senator Martha McSally over challenger Daniel McCarthy, the New York Times said, in what is expected to be one of the most expensive Senate battles of the year.
+In Arizona, Republican primary voters picked Senator Martha McSally over challenger Daniel McCarthy, the New York Times said.
 McSally trails astronaut Mark Kelly, who won the Democratic nomination uncontested, in the polls and has about half of his $21 million campaign war chest.

-Missouri features another House primary rematch.
-Democratic Representative William Lacy Clay faces progressive challenger Cori Bush, who became a community activist after Black man Michael Brown was fatally shot by police in 2014.
-With about half the results in, the race was close, but the congressman was leading.
-Both candidates are Black.
-Clay or his father have represented the district since 1969.

 ALSO READ